cvs-health/testilo/README.md

 A user can invoke `script` in this way: In the Testilo project directory, execute the statement `node call script s c i0 i1 i2 i3 …`.

 In this statement:
-- Replace `s` with an ID for the script, such as `headings`.
+- Replace `s` with an arbitrary ID for the script, such as `headings`.
 - Replace `c` with the base name, such as `tic99`, of an issue classification file in the `score` subdirectory of the `process.env.FUNCTIONDIR` directory.
 - Replace the remaining arguments (`i0` etc.) with issue IDs from that classification file.

-The `call` module will retrieve the named classification from its directory.
+The `call` module will retrieve the named classification.
 The `script` module will create a script.
 The `call` module will save the script as a JSON file in the `scripts` subdirectory of the `process.env.SPECDIR` directory.